utabain/Archlinux_LUKS2_install_guide/README.md

 # LUKS encrypted volume name after unlocking.
 # Leave empty to use 'cryptdevice' boot parameter.
 #YKFDE_LUKS_NAME="cryptlvm"

-# Device to unlock with 'cryptsetup'.
-If left empty and 'YKFDE_DISK_UUID'
-# is enabled this will be set as "/dev/disk/by-uuid/$YKFDE_DISK_UUID".
-# Leave empty to use 'cryptdevice' boot parameter.
-#YKFDE_LUKS_DEV=""

-# Optional flags passed to 'cryptsetup'.
-Example: "--allow-discards" for TRIM
-# support.
-Leave empty to use 'cryptdevice' boot parameter.
-#YKFDE_LUKS_OPTIONS=""

-# Number of times to try assemble 'ykfde passphrase' and run 'cryptsetup'.
-# Defaults to "5".
-#YKFDE_CRYPTSETUP_TRIALS="5"

-# Number of seconds to wait for inserting YubiKey, "-1" means 'unlimited'.
-# Defaults to "30".
-#YKFDE_CHALLENGE_YUBIKEY_INSERT_TIMEOUT="30"

-# Number of seconds to wait after successful decryption.
-# Defaults to empty, meaning NO wait.
-#YKFDE_SLEEP_AFTER_SUCCESSFUL_CRYPTSETUP=""

-# Verbose output.
-It will print all secrets to terminal.
-# Use only for debugging.
-#DBG="1"
 ```
 Create the LUKS2 encrypted container on the Linux LUKS partition with `ykfde-format`:
 ```